FAQs

 When is the application form deadline?

-The application deadline is January 31st 11:59 pm MST of the admission year.
+The application deadline is January 31 11:59 pm MST of the admission year.
 The application database closes automatically after this date and no applications, or admission documents can be submitted.
-Applications missing any admission documents, including reference letters will be considered incomplete and not reviewed for admission.
+Applications missing any admission documents will be considered incomplete and not reviewed for admission.

 How do I submit my application?

-In order to be able to submit a application, applicants are required to enter their personal information, complete educational history and upload transcripts.
+To be able to submit an application, applicants are required to enter their personal information, complete educational history and upload transcripts.

-All other supporting documents (CV, letter of intent, updated transcripts, department checklist, reference letters, English language tests) can continue to be uploaded into the application AFTER it has been submitted up to the January 31st application deadline.
+All other supporting documents (CV, updated transcripts, department checklist, English language tests) can continue to be uploaded into the application AFTER it has been submitted up to the January 31st application deadline.

-NOTE: To submit a application applicants must sign a declaration stating that all information provided is true.
+To submit an application applicants must sign a declaration stating that all information provided is true.
 Once this declaration is signed and the application is submitted applicants can not make any changes to their personal information, or educational history.
-It is very important that this information is correctly entered BEFORE the application is submitted.
-Failure to list, and provide transcripts for all academic institutions ever attended may be considered a intentional omission and will lead to the cancellation of your application for admission, or withdrawal of your offer of admission.
+This information must be correctly entered BEFORE the application is submitted.
+Failure to list, and provide transcripts for all academic institutions ever attended may be considered an intentional omission and will lead to the cancellation of your application for admission, or withdrawal of your offer of admission.
 See the Application Requirements for Academic Documents webpage for additional document information.

-For instructions regarding submitting an application while still completing a degree, or taking courses see the Transcripts heading on the Admissions webpage.
+For instructions regarding applying while still completing a degree, or taking courses see the Transcripts heading on the Admissions webpage.
 Applicants can also consult the Department Checklist document that is available for download from the Documents section of the online application.

-Once a applicant has signed the declaration, paid the application fee and hit submit their application has officially been submitted to the department.
-It is then the students responsibility to ensure all supporting documents including reference letters have been uploaded to their application by the due date.
+Once an applicant has signed the declaration, paid the application fee and hit submit their application has officially been submitted to the department.
+It is then the student's responsibility to ensure all supporting documents have been uploaded to their application.
 To submit documents after the application has been completed applicants must log into the application system under Submitted Applications.
-If applicants do not log in under Submitted Applications they will not be able to upload documents, see their Application ID, Student ID number, or track the submission of their reference letters.
+If applicants do not log in under Submitted Applications they will not be able to upload documents, see their Application ID or Student ID number.

-Where do I upload my Letter of Intent, Resume/CV, and Department Checklist
+Where do I upload my Statement of Interest, Resume/CV, and Department Checklist

-The CV/Resume, Letter of Intent and the Department Checklist can be uploaded to any one of the 4 Department Check spots on the application.
-One spot will remain blank as CASPer results are sent directly to the department.
+The CV/Resume and the Department Checklist can be uploaded to any one of the 4 Department Check spots on the application.
+Two spots will remain blank as CASPer results are sent directly to the department.
 Applicants will not upload any documents related to the CASPer exam.

 My application shows several action required items.
 What do I do?